Tuesday, August 2, 2022

 Summary:

 But this is another very limited and brief role for Klaus Kinski.
-This doesn’t mean that he just merely shows up and is part of the scenery.
-The role of President Boong is The Million Eyes of Sumuru's most memorable.
-It has also been reported by director Lindsay Shonteff that Klaus Kinski wanted to make his character even more outlandish than what appears on the screen.
+He just does not show up and become part of the scenery; his portrayal of President Boong is The Million Eyes of Sumuru's most memorable performance.
+Reportedly, director Lindsay Shonteff said that Klaus Kinski wanted to make his character even more outlandish than what appears on the screen.
 Some of Klaus Kinski’s ideas that were never used include sporting a very large tongue while licking women and wanting his character to appear from under a pile of cushions whenever someone enters the room.

-The two lead male roles are George Nader (Robot Monster) in the role of Nick West and Frankie Avalon (Beach Party) in the role of Tommy Carter.
-They make an odd duo.
-In the role of the title character, Sumuru, is Shirley Eaton, who most film fans remember from the James Bond film Goldfinger.
-Her character's death in Goldfinger ranks among the most memorable to ever grace the silver screen.
-She would reprise the role of Sumuru two years later in The Girl from Rio.
-That said, in the role of Sumuru, she would get a chance to show that she was something more than just a beautiful face and body.
+The two lead male roles, George Nader (Robot Monster) in the role of Nick West and Frankie Avalon (Beach Party) in the role of Tommy Carter, are serviceable performances.
+That said, they make an odd duo.
+In the role of the title character, Sumuru, is Shirley Eaton, who most film fans remember from the James Bond film Goldfinger, whose character's death in that film ranks among the most memorable to ever grace the silver screen.
+Two years later, she would reprise the role of Sumuru in The Girl from Rio.
+With the role of Sumuru, she would get a chance to show that she was something more than just a beautiful face and body.
 Other notable performances in The Million Eyes of Sumuru are Wilfrid Hyde-White (My Fair Lady) and Maria Rohm (Marquis de Sade's Justine).
 Ultimately, The Million Eyes of Sumuru is an entertaining action/adventure that fans of 1960's spy cinema will get a kick out of.

 The Girl from Rio was directed by Jess Franco, a prolific filmmaker whose filmography eclipses two hundred films.
 Over the course of two years, Jess Franco would collaborate with producer Harry Allen Towers on a total of nine films.
 The Girl from Rio is their second collaboration and their second adaptation of Sax Rohmer's literary works.
 Also, the screenplay for The Girl from Rio was written by Harry Allan Towers under the pseudonym Peter Welbeck.